Personal Requirements

 The Junior Volunteer Development Program is run for 11 to 15-year olds.

-16 and 17-year olds can volunteer as senior CFA volunteers, with some restrictions, if they have parental consent.
+Young people who are 16 or 17 years of age can volunteer as senior CFA volunteers, with some restrictions, if they have parental consent.

 Although encouraged, there is no requirement for Junior members to go on to become senior volunteers after they turn 16 years old.